 Q: Once I get the Complaint for Foreclosure what should I do?

 A: In Florida, you will have 20 days to give a response to the Complaint for Foreclosure.
 It is very important that you read carefully the first page of the Complaint; it will provide the deadline for filing an answer.
 The answer to the Complaint must be in writing and must comply with the local court rules.
 When you receive the complaint, you should consult with an attorney to properly respond to the Complaint of Foreclosure as well as decide if you can modify or short sale the property.
 An Attorney will know the law and will properly form the answers and all the defenses on your behalf.

 ASK THE ATTORNEY

-The Law Offices of Mery Lopez, P.A. is a full service real estate law firm representing mortgage lenders, servicers, institutional investors, and consumers all through Florida.
+The Law Offices of Mery Lopez, P.A., is a full-service real estate law firm representing mortgage lenders, servicers, institutional investors, and consumers all over Florida.
 Our services range from foreclosure, bankruptcy representation and evictions to REO closings and title insurance.
-Our office makes every effort to sustain the highest quality legal repsentation available in our industry.
+Our office makes every effort to sustain the highest quality legal representation available in our industry.

-With more than 10 years experience, our organization prides from elite guidance and performance for all our clients.
-We are a 100% Hispanic female owned business.
-Our 14 person staff is fully bilingual.
-In addition, our 3 associates are able to assit to mitigate losses, negotiate all types of transaction and take transactions from the beginning to an effective and diligent timely conclusion.
-Over 12,000 closings help the Firm be prepared to overcome any encumbrance or obstacle effortlessly.
+With more than 15 years experience, our organization takes pride in providing elite guidance and performance for all our clients.
+We are a 100% Hispanic female-owned business.
+Our 14-person staff is fully bilingual.
+In addition, our three associates are able to assist to mitigate losses, negotiate all types of transactions and take transactions from the beginning to an effective, diligent and timely conclusion.
+With more than 12,000 closings, our firm is prepared to overcome any encumbrance or obstacle effortlessly.